 By Filip Tkaczyk

-Nature photography is an exciting and very rewarding pastime.
+Nature photography for beginners is an exciting and very rewarding pastime.
 It seems only natural that when you see something exciting or interesting in the natural world, you want to capture it or record it in some way.
 Cameras are a great way to do just that!

 I will focus here on digital cameras, since currently a majority of photographers (especially beginners) start with digital cameras - though many of the ideas and techniques mentioned are transferable to film cameras as well.